nearform/commentami/packages/comments-backend-hapi-plugin/README.md

 ## Usage

-`comments-backend-hapi-plugin` has some options you can specifiy to customize the installation
+`@nearform/comments-backend-hapi-plugin` has some options you can specifiy to customize it

 ### `options.pg` [optional]